akreienbring/akreienbring.github.io/docs/Alfreso_route_to_Liferay/making_decisions.md

 }
 ```

-and our route created the Alfresco document in Liferay and submitted the ID  of this document back to Alfresco.
+and our route created the Alfresco document in Liferay and submitted the Liferay ID  of this document back to Alfresco.

 But now messages can also look like this
 ```